 Rescue equipment is considered normal baggage and will incur normal excess baggage rates if in excess of your baggage allowance.
 All equipment must conform to the Dangerous Goods Regulations.
 Contact your local Emirates office for details.

 Should your overall baggage weight or amount exceed the normal free allowance, excess baggage rates will apply.
-Please visit our Purchase additional baggage allowance page for more information.
+Please visit Purchase additional baggage allowance for more information.

 Emirates will accept sporting equipment as checked baggage and part of your standard baggage allowance.
 If you intend to take a bicycle as checked luggage, please contact us at least 24 hours in advance.
 Special packaging rules may apply.